BarkSanson/kalman-mk-iforest/README.md

 As can be seen in the `online_outlier_detection` directory, 4 different implementations have been done.
 Two of them follow the design mentioned in the previous paragraph, which are `mkwiforestbatch.py` and `mkwiforestsliding.py`.
 The other two, namely `mkwkiforestbatch.py` and `mkwkiforestsliding.py` use the Kalman filter before performing any detection.
+The Kalman filter is a well-know algorithm to reduce noise in signal data.
+It was added to these implementations to explore whether it reduces the number of retrainings.

 ## Usage
 If you haven't created one, create a virtual environment with your preferred tool